 Enzo Biochem, Inc. (the "Company" "we", "our" or "Enzo") is an integrated diagnostics, clinical lab, and life sciences company focused on delivering and applying advanced technology capabilities to produce affordable reliable products and services that enable our customers to meet their clinical needs.
-Through a connection with the market, we provide advanced biotechnology solutions to the global community as affordable and flexible quality products and services.
-We develop, manufacture and sell our proprietary technology solutions and platforms to clinical laboratories, specialty clinics, researchers and physicians globally.
+We provide advanced biotechnology solutions to the global community as affordable and flexible quality products and services.
+We develop, manufacture and sell our proprietary technology solutions and platforms to clinical laboratories, specialty clinics, and researchers globally.
 Enzo's structure and business strategy represent the culmination of years of extensive planning and work.
 The Company has the unique ability to offer low cost, high performance products and services for diagnostic testing, which ideally positions us to capitalize on the reimbursement pressures facing diagnostic labs.
 Our pioneering work in genomic analysis coupled with our extensive patent estate and enabling platforms have positioned the Company to continue to play an important role in the rapidly growing molecular medicine marketplaces.